 I’m starting with the assumption that you have a relatively new mirrorless camera or digital SLR, one that allows you to capture fairly clean (low noise) images at 3200 ISO or higher.
 You’ll need to be fairly comfortable with managing the controls in the dark, and know how to get it into manual and bulb modes.
-For star trails a locking remote release is essential (one that allows you to lock down the shutter rather than forcing you to hold it down for the duration of the exposure), or a camera that lets you dial in whatever shutter speed you want (rather than just using Bulb mode) is essential.
+For star trails a locking remote release (that allows you to lock down the shutter rather than forcing you to hold it down for the duration of the exposure), or a camera that lets you dial in whatever shutter speed you want (rather than just using Bulb mode) is essential.

-And of course don’t even think about trying any of this without a rock-solid tripod (you don’t need to spend tons of money, but neither can you assume any tripod will work).
-A wide (28mm or wider on full frame is best), fast (at least f/2.8, but the faster the better) lens is best.
+And of course don’t even think about trying any of this without a rock-solid tripod—you don’t need to spend tons of money, but neither can you assume any tripod will work.
+A wide (28mm or wider on full frame), fast (at least f/2.8, but the faster the better) lens is best.
 Oh yeah, and take off your polarizer.

 Moonlight photography is great for photographing landscapes beneath a few bright stars, but a sky filled with stars (and maybe even the Milky Way) can only happen when there’s no moon and city light washing out the faint stars.

-My initial test frame is usually no more than a 30-second, high ISO and my lens’s widest aperture (the goal isn’t a usable image, it’s solely to determine exposure, focus, and composition) and my lens’s widest aperture.
-After each click I check my composition and focus, adjust, and reshoot.
-The first frame is mostly to gauge the light; subsequent frames refine both the exposure and composition.
+My initial test frame is usually no more than a 30-second, high ISO and my lens’s widest aperture (the goal isn’t a usable image).
+After each test click I check my exposure, composition, and focus, then adjust and reshoot.
+The first frame is mostly to gauge the light; subsequent frames refine the focus, composition, and (if necessary) exposure.
 I’m usually ready to go after two or three test frames.

 Once I have an exposure that works (the desired combination of stars and foreground light), I just need to decide which shutter speed will give me the star effect I want—short for pinpoint stars, long for star trails.
 With that, finding the ISO and/or f-stop that adds or subtracts the light subtracted or added by my chosen shutter speed is just simple math.